bcpeinhardt/schnauzerUI/narrative_docs/src/tutorials/quickstart.md

 When you're ready to quit, type `exit` as a command and hit enter.
 You will be asked if you want to save your script.
 Simply type `yes` and hit enter.

+## Running a saved script file

 There should now be a Schnauzer UI script saved as a file ending in `.sui` in your current directory.
 `cat` the file or open it up in your favorite text editor to take a look inside.
 You should see your saved commands there.
 This is your brand new Schnauzer UI test script!

 To run the script, type `sui -f <path-to-the-file>` along with the port and browser arguments if they are not the default.
 The browser should launch again and run the entire script, then generate some test results.
 There should now also be an HTML file, a JSON file, and a screenshots folder with any screenshots taken during the test run.
 - The HTML file is the standard formatting of the test report.
 You can open it in a browser to see the report.